jarrah31/Google-StreetView-Publish-WebGUI/README.md

 This project helps you publish and view Google StreetView photosphere/360 photos onto Google Maps using the StreetView API.

-Unlike the Google Maps app (RIP StreetView App), publishing photospheres without an associated listing is possible, and if you do choose a listing, it won't snap the blue dot to that location.
+Unlike the Google Maps app (RIP StreetView App), publishing photospheres without an associated listing using this project is possible, and if you do choose a listing, it won't snap the blue dot to that location.

 Features include:
 - Local web server presenting a web GUI to interact with the API